Tell me more about your fees

 Do you offer hospital birth?

 Tiffany's clients commence care with the intention to birth their babies at home.
-However, Tiffany will absolutely support you to birth your baby in hospital if there are circumstances which have emerged during pregnancy, labour or birth, bringing you to the decision that birthing in hospital now feels safest and best.
+However, Tiffany will absolutely support you to birth your baby in hospital if there are circumstances which have emerged during pregnancy, labour or birth, bringing you to the decision that birthing in hospital is now the safest and best place to birth.
 In hospital, Tiffany supports you in a non-clinical capacity only, meaning there are restrictions on what care Tiffany can provide in that setting.

 What other options are there for continuity of care?